10 Unexpected Side Effects Of Peppermint Tea

 Illustration: StyleCraze Design Team

 Peppermint is a refreshing, aromatic herb that has been used for its therapeutic properties.
 Its tea is also considered safe for consumption and is loaded with many nutrients.
-However, having excess peppermint tea may cause some adverse effects.
-It may not be suitable for people with indigestion.
-It also may cause allergic reactions, or lead to low blood sugar levels, and may also interact with certain drugs.
+However, there are a few side effects of peppermint tea that make it unsuitable for some individuals, especially if consumed in excess.
+For example, It may not be suitable for people with indigestion.
+The adverse effects of peppermint tea may also include allergic reactions, low blood sugar levels, and interactions with certain drugs.
 Hence, check with your doctor if you have any health concerns before taking peppermint.
 Moderate intake is advised.

 Frequently Asked Questions